HEALTH BEHAVIOUR IN SCHOOL-AGED CHILDREN (HBSC) IRELAND

 The Health Behaviour in School-aged Children (HBSC) survey is a WHO collaborative cross-national study that monitors the health behaviours, health outcomes and social environments of school-aged children every four years.
 HBSC Ireland surveys school-going children aged 9-18 years.
 The study is conducted by the HBSC Ireland team, based at the Health Promotion Research Centre, University of Galway.

-Launched on 23 May 2024, the report ‘A focus on adolescent physical activity, eating behaviours, weight status and body image in Europe, central Asia and Canada' is the fourth in a series of international reports using data from the Health Behaviour in School-aged Children (HBSC) survey 2021/2022.
+Launched on 25 September 2024, the report ‘A focus on adolescent social media use and gaming in Europe, central Asia and Canada’ is the sixth in a series of international reports using data from the Health Behaviour in School-aged Children (HBSC) survey 2021/2022.

 Volume 1 'A focus on adolescent mental health and well-being in Europe, Central Asia and Canada' is available to download from https://iris.who.int/handle/10665/373201